Ashnikko: 2020–2021: Breakthrough and Demidevil

 Ashnikko co-wrote the song "Boss Bitch" with American rapper Doja Cat, which was included on the Birds of Prey soundtrack, Birds of Prey: The Album.
 Prior to the COVID-19 pandemic, Ashnikko was scheduled to accompany Doja Cat on her Hot Pink Tour throughout the United States in March 2020 before it was canceled.
 In March 2020, she released the standalone single "Tantrum".
 Later that month, she performed "Tantrum" live as part of The Fader's Digital Fader Fort event.
 "Cry", featuring Canadian musician Grimes, was then released in June 2020, alongside an animated music video.
 The song's music video was nominated for "Best Pop Video - UK" at the 2020 UK Music Video Awards.
 Following this, "Daisy" was released in July 2020, and a music video for the song was released in collaboration with Beats by Dre and TikTok a month later.
 "Daisy" became Ashnikko's breakthrough hit, charting internationally in countries including Australia, Belgium and the United Kingdom.
 It reached a peak of number 24 on the UK Singles Chart, becoming her first charting and first top 40 hit in the UK.
 Ashnikko's third Halloween song, "Halloweenie III: Seven Days", was released in October 2020.
 She was nominated for Best Push Act at the 2020 MTV Europe Music Awards.

 "Cry" and "Daisy" both appear on Ashnikko's debut mixtape, Demidevil, which was released on January 15, 2021.
 "Deal with It" featuring Kelis and "Slumber Party" featuring Princess Nokia served as the third and fourth singles from the mixtape, respectively.
-In support of the mixtape, Ashnikko announced The Demidevil Tour, which is set to take place in October 2021, with shows in North America, the UK, and Ireland.
+In support of the mixtape, Ashnikko announced The Demidevil Tour, which was set to take place in October 2021, with shows in North America, the UK, and Ireland.

 More recently, Ashnikko co-wrote the song "Frost" released on May 31, 2021, which figures in Korean boy band Tomorrow X Together – TXT's album The Chaos Chapter: Freeze and its repackage album The Chaos Chapter: Fight or Escape released on August 17, 2021.
 She sent the hyper-pop, trap-based song over to TXT in English.
 The song was then translated to Korean.
+In September 2021, she was featured on Lady Gaga's remix album, Dawn of Chromatica, where she produced a remix of the track, "Plastic Doll".